 The Interstate Compact on Juveniles (ICJ)

 Enacted in 1963 this compact applies to delinquent or runaway juveniles.
 Under North Carolina law, juveniles are children under the age of 16.
-This compact is administrated by the Department of Juvenile Justice and Delinquency Prevention (DJJDP).
-For questions concerning this compact please contact the Department of Juvenile Justice and Delinquency Prevention
+This compact is administrated by the Department of Public Safety.
+For questions concerning this compact please contact the Department of Public Safety.

 The Interstate Compact on the Placement of Children (ICPC)